KosmicTask/XSViewController/README.md

 XSViewController
 ================

-A Cocoa view controller subclass that implements responder chain patching when used in conjunction with XSWindowController.
+A Cocoa view controller subclass that implements responder chain patching when used in conjunction with `XSWindowController`.

+Also includes:

+- `NSResponder+XSViewController` : Responder chain category

 This is a reboot of the original implementation ([zip][1]).
 The original functionality has been retained but the API has been updated.